Codemon72/Spickzettel/_Terms.md

 Tipp from reddit (untested): the easiest way to create a REST message is to use something called cUrl.

+#### REPL
+A read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user; a program written in a REPL environment is executed piecewise.
+The term is usually used to refer to programming interfaces similar to the classic Lisp machine interactive environment.
+Common examples include command line shells and similar environments for programming languages, and the technique is very characteristic of scripting languages.

 #### RDBMS
 Relational Database Management System